openregulatory/templates/templates/qms/post-market-surveillance/post-market-surveillance-plan.md

    * Go through SOUP list
    * Research public incident reports of the last (enter time span) months

+> Make sure to not just update your clinical evaluation here and enter the same keywords as for the literature review.
+> Also add keywords for the equivalent / similar devices you compare (such as their brand names).

 ### Other information about similar devices

  * Google News Search